ornao/pp4/README.md

 <br>

 - Error page (404)
-- Could not test display of 403, 400 and 500 page errors through manual testing, however as 404 page displays and same code used for other error codes I do assume they will also displayed when called (my fingers are crossed).
+- Could not test display of 403, 400 and 500 page errors through manual testing, however as 404 page displays and the same code is used for other error codes I do assume they will also display when called (my fingers are crossed).
 <details><summary> Error page (404) screenshot</summary>
 <img src="https://res.cloudinary.com/dg3ksw7zy/image/upload/v1688595408/glamping/docs/wireframes/404_page_x0csbu.png" alt="error page">
 </details>